Arihant - Advanced Technology Vessel (ATV) - Boat

 This would have the possibility of multiple performance: it could use missiles of cruise of average reach (1,000 km), ballistic missiles of short reach (300 km), torpedoes and mines, besides participating of operations special.

-The ATV is said to be a modified Akula-I class submarine.
+The ATV was said to be a modified Akula-I class submarine.
 The Russian Akula-2 and Yasen are also modified Akula-1.
 By this line of reasoning the ATV would be in league of Yasen, so the ATV would be 6500 tons light, 8500 tons armed and surfaced and 10000 tons submerged.
 It would be the biggest and heaviest combat naval vessel built in India to date.

 The 100-member crew, which will man the submarine, was trained at an indigenously-developed simulator in the School for Advanced Underwater Warfare (SAUW) at the naval base in Vizag.
 Hands-on training will be done on the INS Chakra, a 12,000-tonne Akula-II class nuclear-powered attack submarine being taken on a 10-year lease from Russia.
-SBC in Vizag is to become the assembly line for three ATVs, costing a little over Rs 3,000 crore each or the cost of a 37,000 ton indigenous aircraft carrier built at the Cochin Shipyard.
+SBC in Vizag was to become the assembly line for three ATVs, costing a little over Rs 3,000 crore each or the cost of a 37,000 ton indigenous aircraft carrier built at the Cochin Shipyard.
 Larsen and Toubro (L&T) has begun building the hull of the second ATV at its facility in Hazira, to be inducted into the navy by 2012.

 As of 2007 the first of the five long-delayed ATVs was scheduled to be fully-ready by 2010 or so.
 In August 2008 it was reported that on January 26, 2009, the sluice gates of an enclosed dry-dock in Visakhapatnam were to be opened and the world was to take its first look at India's first nuclear-powered submarine, the Advanced Technology Vessel (ATV), as it entered the waters.

 In February 2009 defence minister A K Antony confirmed that India's nuclear-powered submarine was in the final stages.
 "The Advanced Technology Vessel (ATV) project is in the final stage.
 We had some problems with the raw material in the initial phase.
 But now the project is in its final stage," he said at the ongoing Aero-India show.
 This was a rare admission by the defence minister - not only on the existence of the secretive project to build an indigenous nuclear submarine, but also on its developmental status.
-The submarine, modelled on the Russian Charlie class submarine, is slated for a sea trial in 2009.
+The submarine, modelled on the Russian Charlie class submarine, was slated for a sea trial in 2009.
 Officials in the navy and atomic energy department are hopeful of meeting the deadline this time.
 In the long run, the government planned to buy three nuclear submarines to provide the navy with capability to stay underwater for a very long time.
 Though defense and nuclear scientists had been working on this project since 1985, they had initial setbacks with the material and miniaturisation of the nuclear reactor which would be fitted into the submarine's hull.

-The director-general of Defence Research and Development Organisation Avinash Chander, scientific advisor to the Defence Minister confirmed the existence of India’s second nuclear-powered submarine, which is under construction at a military dockyard in Visakhapatnam for several years now.
+The director-general of Defence Research and Development Organisation Avinash Chander, scientific advisor to the Defence Minister confirmed the existence of India’s second nuclear-powered submarine, which was under construction at a military dockyard in Visakhapatnam for several years now.
 “The first submarine (Arihant) took 18 years.
 We hope to have the second submarine, which is under development, in 12 years,” he told Deccan Herald February 05, 2014.

 |Join the GlobalSecurity.org mailing list|